This article was first published on the Marketing Partners blog on February 16, 2018, and has been updated on this blog – September 15, 2019

 Effective leadership keeps all the dialogue open and unfiltered internally, but they have systems and processes in place to control the message.
-Being up front will make for a more united team, with the vast majority championing the cause, or bolstering the group when the stories aren’t so pretty.
+Being upfront will make for a more united team, with the vast majority championing the cause, or bolstering the group when the stories aren’t so pretty.

 When Your Competition Falters

 In Japan, honesty, integrity and a sense of responsibility are paramount to business.
-Almost every Japanese CEO that has experienced some sort of business mistake has gone in front of the cameras and apologized profusely, and then resigning.
-You’ve seen that many times unless you’re under 18 years old, or you live in a cave.
+Almost every Japanese CEO that has experienced some sort of business mistake has gone in front of the cameras and apologized profusely, and then resign.
+The cultural belief systems ingrained in every citizen there show integrity, empathy, and responsibility.

 If all goes well, your career will ultimately come to an end, and when it does, what will be your legacy?
 How will others remember you?
 Were you the one that managed like an oligarch, or a tyrant, or someone that garnered respect and admiration from the internal and external stakeholders of your company?
-The way you are seen in public representing your company is a direct reflection of your beliefs, your company culture, and brand, like it or not.
-The brand is you, and vice versa.
+Will you be remembered for your negative qualities, or for positive actions and beliefs?

-To have a transparent view of the workings of your organization, you have to have created a culture of open relations, of trust, and of candor.
+To have a transparent view of the workings of your organization, you must create a culture of open relations, of trust, and of candor.
 “Calling it like it is” can be painful, but if it is done with the best interests of all concerned, everyone can handle any criticism or praise.

 Burying errors as “secrets” will undermine the entire company and eventually come to light.
 The Universe has a way of righting all wrongs; keeping things in balance when the time is due.